 Located at the southern tip of the Mendip Hills, an easy drive from Bath, and described as the ‘most poetic’ of the English cathedrals, Wells Cathedral is home to a thriving spiritual, musical and historical community stretching back nearly 850 years.

 The Cathedral has an international reputation and is the recipient of several tourism awards, having recently achieved a Silver Eco Church Award.

-Join a free guided tour with experienced and enthusiastic guides, these take place daily (Monday-Saturday) and there is no need to book.
-Special interest tours are also available and pre-bookable, running on specific dates during the year including the ever-popular High Parts Tours where visitors can walk in the footsteps of Cathedral masons to discover hidden spaces, galleries and chambers at height (see www.wellscathedral.uk.net/visit/tours)!
+Join a free guided tour with experienced guides, daily from Monday to Saturday, with no need to book.
+Special interest tours are pre-bookable, running on specific dates.
+The popular High Parts Tours let you walk in the steps of cathedral masons to discover hidden spaces, galleries, and chambers at height.

-Adjoining the Cathedral is Vicars’ Close, which is thought to be the most complete example of a medieval Close in the UK.
-Vicars’ Close was designed to provide accommodation for the Vicars Choral, who sing the daily services, and this is still the case today.
-No. 22 is the house which remains closest to the original medieval appearance of them all, having been restored to its original proportions in 1863.
+Adjoining the Cathedral is Vicars’ Close, thought to be the most complete example of a medieval close in the country.
+It was designed to provide accommodation for the Vicars Choral, who sing the daily services, and is still the case today.

-A warm welcome also awaits you at the two Cathedral shops which stock a wide range of unique mementoes and gifts that are individually designed and locally sourced.
-The café is also open daily for coffee, delicious home-made lunches and afternoon teas.
-All profits generated from the shops and café are used to help maintain the ministry and fabric of Wells Cathedral.
+Two Cathedral shops stock a range of souvenirs and gifts, individually designed and locally sourced.
+The café is open daily for coffee, homemade lunches and afternoon teas.
+All profits from the shops and café are used to help maintain the ministry and fabric of Wells Cathedral.